Xav

 Xavier James Trudeau (born October 18, 2007), known professionally as Xav, is a Canadian R&B singer.
-He is the son of the 23rd Canadian Prime Minister Justin Trudeau and the grandson of the 15th Canadian Prime Minister Pierre Trudeau.
-Xav has released three singles and is currently signed to Ottawa-based record label Pathway Music Group.
+He is the son of the 23rd Canadian prime minister Justin Trudeau and grandson of the 15th Canadian prime minister Pierre Trudeau.
+Xav has released three singles and is signed to Ottawa-based record label Pathway Music Group.

 Early life

-Xavier James Trudeau was born on October 18, 2007, in Montreal, Quebec, Canada, to future Prime Minister Justin Trudeau and Sophie Grégoire Trudeau.
+Xavier James Trudeau was born on October 18, 2007, in Montreal, Quebec, Canada, to future prime minister Justin Trudeau and Sophie Grégoire Trudeau.
 He is the eldest of three children; his siblings are Ella-Grace, born in 2009, and Hadrien, born in 2014.
 Trudeau is the sixth great-grandson of Major-General William Farquhar.

 Raised in a bilingual household, Xav is fluent in both English and French.
-In 2015, following his father's election as Prime Minister, the family moved to Rideau Cottage in Ottawa, rather than the official residence at 24 Sussex Drive, which was deemed uninhabitable due to needed repairs.
+In 2015, following his father's election as prime minister, the family moved to Rideau Cottage in Ottawa, rather than the official residence at 24 Sussex Drive, which was deemed uninhabitable due to needed repairs.

 He has occasionally accompanied his father on official visits, including the 2023 G20 summit in New Delhi, India.
 His public appearances have drawn attention for his confidence and bilingual communication skills.